 In the 120 years or so since cars first appeared on our roads in any significant numbers, they have of course changed beyond measure.
 Although the basic premise remains in terms of four wheels, a steering wheel and an engine to make it move, what goes on under the bonnet now owes more to cutting edge science and technology than ever before.

 So that means the job of the breakdown mechanic has had to change as well.
 Years ago, a technician’s job mostly involved straightforward mechanical problems and replacing parts such as flat tyres and batteries.
 Nowadays, they also have to contend with the complexities of on-board computer systems, multi-functional sensors, trackers and nanotech controlling the engine.

-But cutting-edge technology isn’t just restricted to the manufacture of cars and vans, but it also enables us to develop better tools to repair them at the roadside.
+But cutting-edge technology isn’t just restricted to the manufacture of your commercial vehicles, but it also enables us to develop better tools to repair them at the roadside.
 For example, advanced new diagnostic software means technicians can bring capability of a repair garage to the customer at roadside, with their custom-built laptops.
 As such they can fix problems that would have previously been dealt with at a garage after being towed there

 The connected car revolution